Sampling Trade-Offs in Duty-Cycled Systems for Air Quality Low-Cost Sensors: Results

-The following experiment shows the result of calibrating the sensors by subsampling the measurements with different sampling periods T$_{sen}$, from 2 seconds and 1 minute, to 60 minutes.
-Obviously, the fact of sampling the sensor fewer times makes the measurements less reliable, as the data aggregation will consist of fewer samples.
-Besides, we compare two strategies, one consisting of taking the N$_s$ samples uniformly over T$_{sen}$, only possible when the sensor's response time is small or negligible, and the other consisting of taking N$_s$ consecutive samples in T$_{sen}$ after a sensor response period.
+The following experiment shows the result of calibrating the sensors by subsampling the measurements with different sampling periods $\mathrm{T_{sen}}$, from 2 s and 1 min to 60 min.
+Besides, we compare two strategies, one consisting of taking the $\mathrm{N_s}$ samples uniformly over $\mathrm{T_{sen}}$, only possible when the sensor's response time is small or negligible ($\mathrm{T_r}{\ll}\mathrm{T_{sen}}$), and the other consisting of taking $\mathrm{N_s}$ consecutive samples in $\mathrm{T_{sen}}$ after a large sensor response period $\mathrm{T_r}$ that can be up to tens of seconds.